 The soundtrack itself does a great job emulating generic spooky effects and an Evil Dead-ish atmosphere.
 No specific track really stands out, but while you are actually playing, it does a good job keeping up the pace; it’s just nothing to write home about.

 As for graphics, I personally feel that the TG16 system itself was overlooked by gamers too much.
 Some games look great for their time, and Splatterhouse is a great case to prove my point.
-It didn’t sell very well but it looked and played as solid as any linear 2D beat-’em-up game could.
-Sure, the ability to move up and down and the non-linear mazes in the later Splatterhouse installments on the Sega Genesis gave the game more breathing room; but lets not forget where we started, okay?
+It didn’t sell very well, but it looks and plays as solid as any linear 2D beat-’em-up game.
+Sure, the ability to move up and down and the non-linear mazes in the later Splatterhouse installments on the Sega Genesis gave the game more breathing room; but let’s not forget where we started, okay?

 Overall, the animations are decent, the gore is balls-out and the game is a blast no matter how old it is.
 What I would have liked to see to improve the game (and most likely increase the overall sale of the game) would have been to include a two-player co-op mode.
 The story is already corny enough that throwing another parapsychology major into the group wouldn’t have hurt anyone except Jennifer (*chuckle*).

 If all 12 of you people who purchased TG16s still have them and don’t already own a copy of Splatterhouse…shame on you.
 If you were smart enough not to buy a system doomed from the start (see: Atari Jaguar) and prefer to emulate the classics, Splatterhouse should be on the top of your list.